elisesantella/ProjectTAPP/README.md

 # ProjectTAPP

-TAPP is a mobile application that uses native tokens as a type "crypto payment" system.
+TAPP is a mobile application that uses native tokens as "crypto payment" system.